NorthStateSoftware/NorthStateFramework-csharp/README.md

 * If you wish to build the documentation you must first install Doxygen.
 * Open the solution
 * Right click on the Documentation project and choose build.
-* Index.html and other html pages will be generated to the \Documentation\Doxygen\HTML diretory.
+* Index.html and other html pages will be generated to the \Documentation\Doxygen\HTML directory.

 Using NSF
 =========
 NSF is a framework contained in a dll for inclusion in projects that require state machine behavior.
-To start using  NSF, reference the NorthStateFramework.dll within you're project.
+To start using  NSF, reference the NorthStateFramework.dll within your project.
+See the included examples.
 For an in-depth tutorial on using NSF, see the WorkingWithNorthStateFramework document contained in the solution.

 Documentation
 =============